algolia/instantsearch/docs/src/getting-started/getting-started.md

 </script>
 ```

-You should configure the AisInstantSearch component with the application ID and API search only key.
+You should configure the `ais-instant-search` component with the application ID and API search only key.

-The job of the AisInstantSearch component is to hold the state of the search, and to provide it to child components.
+The job of the `ais-instant-search` component is to hold the state of the search, and to provide it to child components.

-**Info:** Alternatively you can [manually inject a search store](getting-started/search-store.html), for example to support server-side rendering.

 ### Algolia demo credentials